Denise Stiff

 Denise Stiff is a manager of contemporary musicians.
 She was the long-time manager of Alison Krauss and was Gillian Welch's manager.
-She also served as Executive Music Producer for the 2000 film O Brother, Where Art Thou.
+She also served as Executive Music Producer for the 2000 film O Brother, Where Art Thou?.

+On August 29, 2023, Stiff was inducted into the SOURCE Nashville Hall of Fame, honoring the contributions of women in Nashville's music industry.